brianhouse/art_and_code/assignments/02_narrative_maze.md

 # Sketch #2: Narrative Maze

-Using BASIC, create an interactive story (such as Zork) where the reader/interactor moves from one “room” to another using keyboard commands.
-For full credit, your program must demonstrate at least 10 different “rooms”; you may also want to have objects that can be carried between rooms and which have an affect on the narrative.
+Using BASIC, create an interactive story (such as Zork) where the reader/interactor moves from one "room" to another using keyboard commands.
+For full credit, your program must demonstrate at least 5 different "rooms"; you may also want to have objects that can be carried between rooms and which have an affect on the narrative.

-Commands you’ll use:
+Key statements:
-`PRINT`
+`PRINT "HELLO WORLD`
-`INPUT`
+`INPUT A$`
-`IF`
+`IF ...
+GOTO`

-`GOTO`
+Commands to compare strings:
 `LEFT$`
 `RIGHT$`
 `MID$`

-Other fun commands:
+Other fun statements:
 `INVERSE`
 `NORMAL`
 `FLASH`